- Curricular Initiatives

-The Center's activities, including the Individual, Business, and Society curriculum, focus on three broad themes:
+The Center's activities, including the Individual, Business, and Society curriculum, focus on three broad focus areas:

-Corporate Social Responsibility (CSR): the integration by companies of their social and environmental concerns in their business strategies and operations and in their interaction with stakeholders.
+Corporate Social Responsibility (CSR): CSR is the integration by companies of their social and environmental concerns in their business strategies and operations, and in their interaction with stakeholders.
 Topics include the social and environmental impact of business operations, business conducted in emerging markets, corruption, society's expectations of business and business leaders and the relationship between stakeholders and shareholder value.
-Above all, the study of CSR has shifted from the question of whether a firm should do this to how can socially responsible strategies be designed to be most effective; and
+Above all, the study of CSR has shifted from the question of whether a firm should do this to how can socially responsible strategies be designed to be most effective and profit maximizing.

-Values-Based Leadership: the relationship between the individual's values and the firm.
-Topics include the engagement of individuals in actively promoting and protecting integrity in the workplace, values-based leadership, corporate crime and the difficulty of blowing the whistle, the importance of recognizing the moment of ethical choice and avoiding the "slippery slope."
+Values-Based Leadership: Values-Based Leadership is the relationship between a leader’s values and beliefs, and the way in which they act, speak, and espouse their values to their team in line with the goals of the organizations.
+Topics include the engagement of individuals in actively promoting and protecting integrity in the workplace, and the importance of recognizing the moment of ethical choice and avoiding the "slippery slope."